 Most expectant mamas will take a supplement and eat super healthily during pregnancy to give their baby the best start.
 However, once baby has arrived, good nutrition for themselves can go on the back-burner.
 The thing is … you have just grown a human!
 You are very possibly depleted nutritionally.
 So continuing a healthy diet and potentially a good supplement will support good health for you.
 Plus, while working together, if I can encourage a healthy lifestyle for mam, that will often translate to a healthy lifestyle for the entire family!
 Check out some “Beneficial Breakfasts” here (from the natural family health magazine Pathways to Family Wellness) for ideas on boosting your nutrition.

 Being a mother can have a certain amount of stress that comes with the job.
 At Natural Back Health, I want to be help you better manage and adapt to the stresses and strains that you meet daily.
 Whether you are putting up with aches and pains or simply need space to re-balance and restore energy we will work together to discover the most appropriate care for your needs and desired outcome.
+Until we meet, check out this video on different types of tiredness and whether you are restoring your energy in the right way to match the type of exhaustion!

 I have a whole health and body philosophy to my treatments.
 My plan of care generally includes tailored advice on stress management, nutrition, exercise, sleep and in-house gentle, safe manual therapy.